-Contact your moving company as soon as you can, have them conduct a moving survey, and even better a virtual survey and get on their schedule for your upcoming out of state move.
+Contact your moving company as soon as you can, have them conduct a moving survey, and even better a virtual survey, and get on their schedule for your upcoming out-of-state move.
 Let’s say you were moving to Florida.
-You’ll need to get on the schedule pull in that truck leaves for the Sunshine State.
+You’ll need to get on the schedule before that truck leaves for the Sunshine State.

 And one bit of professional advice.
 Never ask your friends to help you move when you are moving out of state.
-Maybe you did this when you were younger then moving to a new home in the neighborhood, but it’s not a good idea if you’re moving long distance.
+Maybe you did this when you were younger than moving to a new home in the neighborhood, but it’s not a good idea if you’re moving long-distance.